With more than 35 industries on the High-Risk List for April 2023, it seems like the majority of companies are jumping through hoops.

 High-risk companies don't mean they are unsuccessful.
 High-risk means that there is a greater chance of fraud, financial problems, or chargeback at the company.
 Credit card processors can help you find out if your investment is worth the risks.

-Certain products and services have increased chargeback’s for businesses that you’ll want to avoid.
+Certain products and services have increased chargeback’s for businesses that you'll want to avoid.
 As long as you use caution and learn about your industry, you can determine what obstacles you’ll meet.
+Regardless of your industry, implementing one of many chargeback management solutions will offer essential safeguards.

 What Industries Are Considered High-Risk?